cfengine/core/HACKING.md

 focused and small pull-requests are better.

 * No attached test case.
 Normally, all new code needs test cases.
-This means a functional test runnable with 'make check'.
+This means a functional test runnable with `make check`.

 Code Overview